Free Muni for All Youth (18 years and younger)

 Youth 16 and above are encouraged to carry a student ID or other form of ID for age verification.
 Muni fares for regular service will also be waived for students enrolled in the SFUSD’s English Learner and Special Education Services programs through the age of 22.

-Current Free Muni for Youth participants can continue to use their Clipper card for free fares or request a new pass, which is also available to San Francisco youth 18 years and younger, regardless of household income.
+Current Free Muni for Youth participants can continue to use their Clipper card for free fares on the cable car or request a new cable car pass, which is also available to San Francisco youth 5-18, regardless of household income.
+Youth 4 and younger are always free on the cable car.

 For access in Muni Metro stations, enter at the gate closest to the station agent booth.
 If no one is present, the gate will open automatically.